harvard-lil/website-static/app/_posts/2019-07-31-tutorial-return-cases-from-100-years-ago-today-with-the-cap-api.md

 ---
 The [Caselaw Access Project API](https://case.law/api/) offers a way to view the corpus of U.S. case law.
 This tutorial will review how to **run a CAP API call to return all cases decided 100 years ago today in your command line**.

-The Caselaw Access Project API makes 40 million pages of U.S. case law in machine readable format, digitized from the collections of the Harvard Law School Library.
+The Caselaw Access Project API makes 40 million pages of U.S. case law available in machine readable format, digitized from the collections of the Harvard Law School Library.

 ## Create Your API Call
-Let’s start by building our call to the CAP API using the endpoints decision_date_min and decision_date_max.
+Let’s start by building our call to the CAP API using the endpoints **decision_date_min** and **decision_date_max**.
 These two endpoints will only return data for cases decided before and after these two dates.

 * Open Text Editor and Paste: